in our free newsletter.

 Then there’s the lifetime of financial dealings that need to be resolved.
 Every debt must be settled, every asset passed on legally to new owners and every partnership dissolved.

 For the loved ones left behind, the process can be emotionally and mentally exhausting.
-When you’re grieving, the last thing you want to do is have to decide what to do with the house and its contents.
-And negotiating with family members can lead to disputes — that can cost the family precious time and money.
+When you’re grieving, the last thing you want to take on is having to decide what to do with a home and all of its contents.
+And negotiating with family members can lead to disputes that can cost the family precious time and money.

 Where there’s a will, there’s a way

-Of all financial matters relating to death, the most expensive and the most challenging, according to Empathy, is the probate process, which validates and administers a deceased person’s estate.
+Of all financial matters relating to death, the most expensive and challenging, according to Empathy, is the probate process, which validates and administers a deceased person’s estate.

 The average family spent $4,967 on probate matters in 2022, but that process can get far more complicated — and expensive — when the deceased hasn’t left clear instructions.

-While having a will in place won’t protect your loved ones from the emotional distress of your passing, getting your basic documents in place can shield them from any extra financial anxiety, stress and uncertainty.
+While having a will in place won’t protect your loved ones from the emotional distress of your passing, getting basic documents in place can shield them from any extra financial anxiety, stress and uncertainty.
+And while 64% of Americans reported in the Caring.com study that they believe having a will is important, that doesn't translate into taking action.

-A will is the bedrock of a strong estate plan.
+For those who wish to spare their families the uncertainty and stress of trying to figure out their wishes after the fact, having a will is a must.
 While the laws governing these documents vary by state, there are several basic elements that should be included:

 • Personal information: You should include your full legal name (and any other aliases you go by), date of birth, address and the names of your immediate family.